LowLevelDaniel/COIL/type_system.md

 In the COIL binary format, types are encoded as described in Section 2.1.

 For complex types that require more information than fits in the basic encoding, an extended type table is used.
+This table is generated at compile time and included in the binary.

 ## 9. Type Conversions

 ### 9.1 Implicit Conversions

-COIL defines a set of safe implicit conversions:
+COIL defines a set of safe implicit conversions, all resolved at compile time:

 | From | To | Condition |
 |------|----|----|